 Saline Valley Road is a 95 miles (153 km) dirt track, located in Saline Valley, a large, deep, and arid valley in the northern Mojave Desert of California, USA.
-The road is a sporadically maintained dirt road running north-south through the length of the valley, and is the most commonly used access route.
+It is a sporadically maintained dirt road running north-south through the length of the valley, and is the most commonly used access route.
 It’s one of the challenging Backcountry roads in the Death Valley National Park.

 The road runs from SR 168 in the north to SR 190 in the south.
 It is 95 miles (153 km) long and ranges in elevation from 1,094 to 7,593ft (333 to 2.314m), and still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
 The track is located in one of the most remote locations in California.
 This desert basin is surrounded by rugged mountains on all sides.
 Finest Joshua tree forest in the park located 8 miles in at Lee Flat.
 Also salt marsh, sand dunes, warm springs, and stunning views of Inyo Mountains.
 The drive takes you through some of Death Valley's most fascinating terrain.
 The further up you go it gets curvy with drop offs.
 It’s quite bumpy and rough with curves and drop offs and deep loose sand in places.
 Required high ground clearance (but may require 4x4 in winter), off-road tires, and mounted full-size spare tires are strongly recommended.
 Come prepared and take breaks, your back will thank you.